|

 except Sergeant Bliss, who survived to become PoW 1119.
 He went to Camp

-357. otherwise known as Stalag 'Kopernikus' at Thorn (now known as Toru
+357. otherwise known as Stalag 'Kopernikus' at Thorn (Torun)

 in Poland, about 80 miles northwest of Warsaw